The Parkway Central Library: Part 1

 George S. Pepper (1808-1890) was one of several wealthy childless philanthropists that had an impact on, or lived in, the Baldwin Park neighborhood (see others here).
 George’s father, William Pepper (1779-1846), had become quite wealthy as a merchant and landholder in Philadelphia.
 In 1889 George S. Pepper, at the urging of his nephew, another William Pepper, made a $225,000 bequest in his will to the City of Philadelphia to establish a free library system.
 George Pepper died the following year.
 There were court challenges to the will by private libraries, but in 1891 the court granted a charter for the Free Library of Philadelphia.
 This is the date on the Free Library seal.
 Later that year, Mayor Edwin S. Stuart signed an ordinance appropriating $15,000 to the Board of Education to establish the Philadelphia Public Library, with the first branch to be the Wagner Free Institute branch at 17th and Montgomery Streets.
 In 1894 the Philadelphia Public Library and the Free Library of Philadelphia were consolidated under the name of the latter.

-This being Philadelphia, there were other delays in executing plans for a Central Library to be built on the proposed Fairmount Parkway (since 1937 named the Benjamin Franklin Parkway).
-These delays included: conflicts about the exact route of the Parkway, not settled until 1911; changes in mayors and their attitudes about public spending, even spending for the Parkway itself; challenges by City lawyers to the funding process for the library; litigation initiated by local masons who opposed non-local stone cutting of the Indiana limestone; and World War I. During these delays, good news came from Andrew Carnegie, who offered the city $1.5 million for the construction of 30 branch libraries, as discussed above.
-Unfortunately, when the time arrived for the construction of the Central Library building, Carnegie had given up his library funding gig.
-Meanwhile, the Central Library moved into City Hall in 1894 and then into two other temporary homes.
+A grand building for a main library was conceived from the very beginning of the Free Library system.
+This being Philadelphia, there were delays in executing plans for a Central Library to be built on the proposed Fairmount Parkway (since 1937 named the Benjamin Franklin Parkway).
+These delays included: conflicts about the exact route of the Parkway, not settled until 1911; changes in mayors and their attitudes about public spending, including spending for the Parkway itself; challenges by City lawyers to the funding process for the library; litigation initiated by local masons who opposed non-local stone cutting of the Indiana limestone; and World War I. During these delays, the Central Library moved into City Hall in 1894 and then into two other temporary homes.

 1894-1895